meandavejustice/min-vid/docs/metrics.md

 Here is the complete set of object/method event pairs sent by Min Vid.
 The events are tied to button clicks (like 'play' or 'pause') unless otherwise noted.

-* Object: `contextmenu`
-  * method: `activate`
-    * Sent when the user right-clicks a video link and sends it to the Min Vid player.

 * Object: `error_view`
   * method: `render`